soleo/peapod-hackathon/README.md

 - [ ] Peapod ordering server (another way to integrate Peapod stuff)
 - [ ] Kitchen status service (has something gone bad, etc.)
 - [ ] Daily/Weekly Profiling from Webpagetest to check critical path of our service as a external user
+- [ ] Check if any splash page has invalid links meaning zero search results

 ## How to contribute